influxdata/telegraf/plugins/outputs/execd/README.md

   ## Flag to determine whether execd should throw error when part of metrics is unserializable
   ## Setting this to true will skip the unserializable metrics and process the rest of metrics
   ## Setting this to false will throw error when encountering unserializable metrics and none will be processed
+  ## This setting is ignored if use_batch_format is true.
   # ignore_serialization_error = false

+  ## Use batch serialization format instead of line based delimiting.
+The
+  ## batch format allows for the production of non line based output formats and
+  ## may more efficiently encode and write metrics.
+  # use_batch_format = false

   ## Data format to export.
   ## Each data format has its own unique set of configuration options, read